Strata EV Charging Melbourne

 Includes:

-• Site inspection and assessment of building conditions
+Site inspection and assessment of building conditions

-• Electrical capacity analysis and switchboard review
+Electrical capacity analysis and switchboard review

-• Infrastructure pathway and layout considerations
+Cable pathway and access considerations

-• Future demand and scalability planning
+Future demand & scalability planning

 Outcome: